 up but we will still have to carefully manage our cashflow if we are to keep up progress.

 When visiting the Buckinghamshire Railway Centre do call in our shop.
 6989 polo shirts are available priced at £14 each (£10 for members of 6989 group and support groups).
-Additionally we have woolly working hats £5 – ideal now that the weather is colder, as well as a selection of souvenirs ranging from high quality mugs, fridge magnets, pens etc.
+Additionally we have woolly working hats £5, as well as a selection of souvenirs ranging from high quality mugs, fridge magnets, pens etc.

 A selection of photographs illustrating the latest work done by the team follows: